DREAM-ODA-OS/IngestionEngine/README.md

 ### Installation and Configuration
 0. Download the IngestionEngine, e.g. to a directory `oda/ing`
-0. possibly run `./manage.py syncdb` and `./manage.py collectstatic`
+0. possibly run `./manage.py collectstatic`
 0. The top-level Ingestion Engine directory (`ing` in our example) contains the main config file `ingestion_config.json`.
 It is mandatory to set the path